Uninstall WordPress from cPanel in 6 easy steps

 This skill will serve you well if you ever want to migrate your site to a new provider, reboot it, close it permanently, or purge it from malicious code before rolling back to a backup (addressing the security issues first).

-Whatever the case, this six-step guide will help you achieve your goals.
+Whatever the case, this seven-step guide will help you achieve your goals.